drchrispinnock/gcp-node-example/article.md

 - Modify the instance name, zone and disk clause in the ```gcloud``` command by using the loop variable

 5. Although we set up our original server to allow connections on 9732 for the Tezos Gossip network, the GCP firewall will prevent the connections.
 How do you add a rule to allow it?

+(The answers are available at the [Github site](https://github.com/drchrispinnock/gcp-node-example/blob/main/answers-to-exercises.md) for the paper.)

 ## Acknowledgements